ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 Continuing on from joins, we'll introduce selectors as a means of quickly renaming and cleaning datasets, a powerful feature stolen inspired by dplyr.

-## 2:30 - UDFs and sql passthrough (I THINK THIS SHOULD BE GONE GIVEN THE AUDIENCE AND TIME)

-Demonstrate using UDFs to add custom operations.

-Explain and demonstrate various "escape hatches" when you really need to use SQL directly.

 # 3:00 - Coffee Break (5 minutes) + Q&A in the room

 ## HELP HERE MAYBE AN EXAMPLE THAT CAN SHOW STREAMING AND ML, OR TWO?
 IT'LL HAVE TO BE SMALL